Dr. Doni, Naturopathic doctor, explains the causes of leaky gut and offers her views and advice on how best to test for it.

-In the first article of this series, we covered what leaky gut is and the common symptoms associated with it (and diarrhea is not one of them).
+In the first article of this series, we covered what leaky gut is and the common symptoms associated with it (hint: diarrhea is not the most common).
 This time I want to show you how to test for leaky gut in order to find out for sure whether you have it.
 But before we dive into testing, let’s first get clear about the potential causes and degrees of severity.

 What Causes Leaky Gut

 When they are healthy, the walls of the small intestine are designed to allow nutrients to seep through into the bloodstream so they can travel to where they are needed in the body.
 The tiny gaps between the cells of the intestinal walls, called ‘tight junctions’, are joined together with proteins, sort of like Velcro.
 However, these cells and the Velcro that hold them together are susceptible to damage from the following:

 - Gluten—the protein in wheat, spelt, barley and rye.

 - Infections, such as viruses, bacteria, parasites, and/or yeast.